manish-2396/Youtube-Clone/README.md

 # YouTube Clone
-## Hi folks , I'm try to youtube webpage . for this I'm use Some tools
+## Hi folks , I'm try to clone youtube webpage . for this I'm use Some tools
 # 1.React-Redux
 # 2.Axios
 # 3.youbube-api